chrishulbert/CHDropboxSync/readme.markdown

 Other options
 ---

-* There is djgrosjean's dropboxsync (PUT LINK HERE), however it does not work with the latest Dropbox API.
+* There is also jessegrosjean's [DropboxSync](https://github.com/jessegrosjean/DropboxSync), however it does not work with the latest Dropbox API.
+You should check it out if you're not happy with CHDropboxSync.

 License
 ---